bespinian/blog/content/posts/git-the-important-parts/index.md

 #### Do not end the subject line with punctuation

 The fourth guideline is that using punctuation in a commit messages unnecessarily makes it longer.
-Mostly commit messages are not proper sentences and don’t deserve a period at the end anyways.
+Mostly commit messages are not proper sentences and don’t deserve a period at the end anyway.

 #### Use the imperative mood in the subject line